pdf2htmlEX/buildAndPackagingTools/building/Readme.md

   https://cloud-images.ubuntu.com/locator/ec2/

-THEN edit the file `hostsEnv` to ensure the aws0, aws1, and/or aws2 are
+THEN edit the file `hostEnvs` to ensure the aws0, aws1, and/or aws2 are
 associated with the correct *public* ip address

-THEN each time you change the `hostsEnv` file you need to type:
+THEN each time you change the `hostEnvs` file you need to type:

-  source ./hostsEnv
+  source ./hostEnvs

 in each terminal you are using.